KondaVenkateswarlu11/DevOps/Aws-Terraform-Project.md

   - One private subnet

 ## Enable Public IP on Launch
-- Enable public IP on launch for instances.
+- Enable auto-assign public IPv4 address.

 ## Create Networking Components
 - Create a NAT Gateway in the public subnet.